KudoAI/chatgpt.js/docs/userguide.md

 ### alert

 Creates a static alert box which displays a message.
 Only a user interaction can close it.
-Returns the HTML `id` property of the alert box.
+Returns the HTML `id` property of the alert box as a string.

 **Parameters**: